ShifatHossain/InstScheduling/README.md

 For each input file, the scheduler generates a prescheduled "_si" and post scheduled "_so" file in the output directory.

-The AoT scheduler is adapted from ILOC local forward list instruction scheduler project (https://github.com/pilliq/scheduler/tree/master)
+The AoT scheduler is designed based on ILOC local forward list instruction scheduler project (https://github.com/pilliq/scheduler/tree/master)